 If the dog owner owns a home, a claim against the homeowner's insurance can be made, even if the bite occurred somewhere other than the dog owner's house.

 If the dog owner rents his or her living space, there may be a liability on the part of the landlord.
-However, it is not as easy to assign responsibility to a landlord- there is no strict liability statute in place for someone who rents a home to a dog owner.
-For a landlord to be held responsible if their tenant’s dog bites someone, the landlord must have prior knowledge of the dog’s viciousness.Types of Injuries
+However, it is not as easy to assign responsibility to a landlord- no strict liability statute is in place for someone who rents a home to a dog owner.
+For a landlord to be held responsible if their tenant's dog bites someone, they must have prior knowledge of the dog's viciousness.Types of Injuries

 Dog attacks usually result in puncture wounds.
-More severe attacks can also involve tearing of the skin and muscle.
+More severe attacks can also involve the tearing of the skin and muscle.
 Nerves can be damaged, resulting in permanent numbness or dysfunction.
 Often, dog bites result in scarring and disfigurement.
-These are just some of the injuries that can occur during relatively minor dog attacks.
-The severity of injuries can increase from there, up to and including death.
+These are just some injuries that can occur during relatively minor dog attacks.
+The severity of injuries can increase from there, including death.

-In addition to the physical injuries caused by dog attacks, many times, the psychological damage is done as well.
+In addition to the physical injuries caused by dog attacks, psychological damage is often done as well.
 Especially in younger victims, the attack may result in a life-long fear of dogs.
 It is crucial to start therapy for PTSD soon after the traumatic event to mitigate the effects.
 Some of the symptoms to look out for after a traumatic incident such as a dog attack is: